microsoft/botbuilder-js/Chatdown/readme.md

 Once the configuration options for `user` and `bot` are defined, the rest of the conversation can use the alias prefixes `user:` and `bot:` or the names directly.
 Chatdown will correctly make the associations to the specified names for you.

-### Commands
+### Conversation
-The conversation text represents markdown between the user and the bot.
+The conversation between the user and the bot with markdown support for bot's responses.
 Every time a `user:` or `bot:`  is found at the beginning of the line a new activity will be inserted into the transcript.
 Inside of the markdown you can insert commands generate richer transcripts.

 | Command        | Description                                                |
 | --------------- | ------------------------------------------------------------ |